box/developer.box.com/content/guides/getting-started/index.md

 - find out where you can get [support][support],
 - check the [tools][tooling] needed for developing applications in Box.

-After learning he basisc, we recommend you to follow the steps below.
+After learning the basics, we recommend you to follow the steps below.

 1. Create your [Box developer account][developer-account].